 An employee may earn paid time off hours after they are placed in a full-time position and have met the probationary period requirements and attendance requirements each pay period.
-Part-time staff may earn PTO at half-rate they have completed a full calendar year employment for MECC.
-Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in program year.
+Part-time staff may earn PTO at half-rate if they have completed a full calendar year employment for MECC.
+Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in the program year.
 No time off will be given or accrued if a full-time position is acquired between May 1st and July 31st.

-186 and some administrative staff do not accrue PTO.
-Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in program year.
+181 - 187 and some administrative staff do not accrue PTO.
+Staff acquiring a position after August 1st, PTO given will be based on the percentage of time remaining in the program year.
 No time off will be given or accrued if a full-time position is acquired between May 1st and July 31st.

-Staff is responsible for monitoring their PTO balances.
+Staff are responsible for monitoring their PTO balances.
 Any time an employee is not at work including approved days off, doctor appointments, tardies, early releases, etc. are deducted from PTO balances.
 If an employee fails to acquire the 40 hours each week, the additional amount of time will be deducted from their paid time off (PTO) balance at the end of the pay period.
 If there is no PTO available, the remaining will be deducted from the employee's paycheck.
-No PTO will be accrued if employee does not fulfill working 40 hours each week if PTO time is not available.
+No PTO will be accrued if the employee does not fulfill working 40 hours each week if PTO time is not available.
 Negative PTO balances are considered excessive and disciplinary actions up to and including termination will be taken.
 If all PTO time has been exhausted, an employee may not request time off.

-Note: "MECC Days" are provided by the employer as part of the benefit packet.
+Note: "MECC Days" are provided by the employer as part of the benefit packet for Full Time employees.
 Any employee who leaves in good standing and with a minimum of a two (2) week notification, can have pay in lieu of taking accrued paid time off (PTO), for up to 80 hours.
 Administrative staff leaving in good standing with a minimum of a two (2) week notification and who do not accrue PTO but are given the time "up-front," will be paid their remaining PTO for the current year at the percentage of time worked (example: days worked/days employed x number of PTO given).

-PTO balances, not to exceed 10 days annually, may be rolled on August 1 of each program year or the employee may request payment for the balance of PTO at their regular hourly to be provided at the employer's discretion.
+Staff members' PTO balances may be rolled on August 1 of each program year or the employee may request payment for the balance of PTO at their regular hourly rate to be provided at the employer's discretion, not to exceed 5 days annually.
+Executive Team members (Senior Directors, and Executive Directors) may roll their PTO balance at their discretion.